acss-io/atomizer/docs/content.md

 ### Dynamic class names

 Atomizer will only find statically written class names.
 Statically defined class names are easily parseable and do not require run-time execution or compilation to be parsed.
-In other words, avoid creating your Atomizer class names dynamically as they will not be parsed.
+In other words, avoid creating your Atomizer class names dynamically, as they will not be parsed.

 In the example below, the strings `C(#ff0000)` and `C(#00ff00)` are dynamically created based on run time logic; Atomizer will not find the classes.